 visudo is the only recommended way to make changes to

-/etc/sudoers, because it locks the file against multiple simultaneous edits and performs a sanity check on its contents before overwriting the file.
+/etc/sudoers because it locks the file against multiple simultaneous edits and performs a validation check on its contents before overwriting the file.
 This helps to prevent a situation where you misconfigure

-sudo and are prevented from fixing the problem because you have lost
+sudo and cannot fix the problem because you have lost

-If you are currently signed in as root, type:
+If you are currently signed in as root, run the following:

 If you are signed in as a non-root user with